alannotnerd/packer.nvim/README.md

   run = string, function, or table, -- Post-update/install hook.
 See "update/install hooks".
   requires = string or list,   -- Specifies plugin dependencies.
 See "dependencies". config = string or function, -- Specifies code to run after this plugin is loaded.
-  -- The setup key implies opt = true setup = string or function,  -- Specifies code to run before this plugin is loaded.
   -- The following keys all imply lazy-loading and imply opt = true cmd = string or list,        -- Specifies commands which load this plugin.
 Can be an autocmd pattern. ft = string or list,         -- Specifies filetypes which load this plugin. keys = string or list,       -- Specifies maps which load this plugin.
-See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin. fn = string or list          -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin module = string or list      -- Specifies Lua module names for require.
-When requiring a string which starts
+See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin.
-                               -- with one of these module names, the plugin will be loaded. module_pattern = string/list -- Specifies Lua pattern of Lua module names for require.
-When requiring a string which matches one of these patterns, the plugin will be loaded.
 }
 ```